 BUNKER PRICES: G20-VLSFO Index Advances With Crude

-Bunker prices mostly advanced at ports around the world on Wednesday, with global average VLSFO prices climbing with crude futures.
+Bunker prices mostly advanced at ports around the world on Monday, with global average VLSFO prices jumping with crude futures.

-Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports gained $1/mt to $532/mt on Wednesday, having reached its lowest level since May 12 the previous day.
+Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports rose by $3.50/mt to $531.50/mt on Monday, having reached its lowest level since May 9 in the previous session.

-On Thursday morning Brent crude futures were trading up by $0.92/bl from the previous session's close at $65.82/bl as of 6:06 AM in London.
-In metric tonne terms that would be equivalent to a $6.93/mt rise in bunker prices.
+On Tuesday morning Brent crude futures were trading up by $0.18/bl from the previous session's close at $64.81/bl as of 6:26 AM in London.
+In metric tonne terms that would be equivalent to an $1.36/mt rise in bunker prices.